bckash/bckash/README.md

-⚡️ Dwelling in the fundmentals in search of quality.
+⚡️ dwelling in the fundmentals in search of quality.

 💪🏼 I learn by doing, getting better with every line.

-📌 I've pinned my main work below, feel welcome to have a look :
+📌 pinned my main work below, feel welcome to have a look :